The Ultimate In Birding Tours

 Desert Warthog, Salt’s Dikdik and Dorcas Gazelle may also be seen.

-Somaliland & Djibouti: Day 14 Today we will travel northwestwards out of Burco towards the coastal town of Berbera, where we will overnight.
+Somaliland: Day 15 Today we will travel northwestwards out of Burco towards the coastal town of Berbera, where we will overnight.

 The road leads us through some interesting thorn bush country, and roadside stops will allow us the chance to find species such as Black-chested Snake Eagle, Three-streaked Tchagra, the restricted-range Shelley’s Starling, Red-headed Weaver and Purple Grenadier.

 The scenic road gradually climbs over a pass and to the west lies the mountain range that includes Mount Wagar that reaches a height of 2004m (6575ft).
-The whole area has been proposed as a national park, supporting Afromontane vegetation similar to Daallo, and it was in this area in 2010 that we found the first record of Sombre Rock Chat from Somaliland for more than 100 years (and this rare species was found here again by us in 2012), so we shall be checking the same lava-covered slopes for this unusual bird.
+The whole area has been proposed as a national park, supporting Afromontane vegetation similar to Daallo.
+It was in this area in 2010 that we found Brown-tailed Rock Chat (originally thought to be Sombre Rock Chat, but later reidentified) and we should be able to encounter this localized speciality.

-Somaliland & Djibouti: Day 15 After some final birding around Berbera we will drive back to Hargeisa for an overnight stay.
+Somaliland: Day 16 After some final birding around Berbera we will drive back to Hargeisa for an afternoon tour end.

-Somaliland & Djibouti: Day 16 Today is a travel day as we head northwards to the Djibouti border and thence travel a short way inside Djibouti territory to Djibouti City, situated on the Gulf of Aden near the mouth of the Red Sea, where we will stay overnight.
+Djibouti: Day 1 Morning extension start at Djibouti City, situated on the Gulf of Aden near the mouth of the Red Sea, where we will stay overnight.

-We may even find one of our first target birds near our hotel, the range-expanding Arabian Golden Sparrow.
 Common species around our hotel include the restricted-range Somali Bulbul, as well as Rose-ringed Parakeet, Graceful Prinia, Red-billed Firefinch and innumerable House Crows (the latter are thought to be a ship-borne self-introduction).
+We may also find the range-restricted Arabian Golden Sparrow in its sole African outpost, although the building boom in Djibouti City is rapidly destroying the species’ habitat and its future looks very insecure.

-The mudflats that stretch out from the seafront of Djibouti city are well worth a look and here we may well see such interesting species as Western Reef Heron, the strange Crab-plover (a monotypic bird family), the restricted-range Sooty and White-eyed Gulls, and Saunders’s Tern.
+The mudflats and sandflats around Djibouti City are well worth a look and here we may well see such interesting and mostly much-wanted species as Western Reef Heron, the strange Crab-plover (a monotypic bird family), and the restricted-range Sooty and White-eyed Gulls and White-cheeked and Saunders’s Terns.

-Afterwards, we will drive along the scenic coastal road enjoying the views over the Gulf of Tadjoura, Ghoubet Kharab and the very scenic Lake Assal, stopping for anything of interest en route.
-In particular, we shall look for the restricted-range White-cheeked Tern and for White-crowned Wheatear.
+Today, we will drive along the scenic coastal road enjoying the views over the Gulf of Tadjoura and Ghoubet Kharab, stopping for anything of interest en route.
+In particular, we shall look for White-crowned Wheatear and we have more chances for seabirds including Brown Booby, Brown Noddy, Bridled Tern and with a lot of luck even Jouanin’s Petrel.

 Our ultimate destination is the Goda Mountains on the northern side of the Gulf of Tadjoura, where we will stay for two nights.
 We will arrive in time for some initial exploration.